Safety & Trust at MindMyElder

 1️⃣ Safety practices & good habits

-Families may also request additional documents — such as references or a Police Clearance Certificate — directly from a companion if this provides extra peace of mind.
+Families may also request additional documents — like references or a Police Clearance Certificate — for extra peace of mind.

 - • Communicate securely through the MindMyElder platform